Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Parallel Computation on GPUs

-If the given domain is irregular and contains many small triangles/tetrahedra, the parallel computation of clipped or restricted Voronoi diagrams becomes much more complicated.
+If the given domain is complex and consists of a set of small simplices, the parallel computation of clipped or restricted Voronoi diagrams becomes much more complicated.
 Here, we focus on the surface and 3D cases.